Aspect ratio (aeronautics): Mechanism

-As a useful simplification, an airplane in flight can be imagined to affect a circular cylinder of air with a diameter equal to the wingspan.
+As a useful simplification, an airplane in flight can be imagined to affect a cylinder of air with a diameter equal to the wingspan.
 A large wingspan affects a large cylinder of air, and a small wingspan affects a small cylinder of air.
 A small air cylinder must be pushed down with a greater power (energy change per unit time) than a large cylinder in order to produce an equal upward force (momentum change per unit time).
 This is because giving the same momentum change to a smaller mass of air requires giving it a greater velocity change, and a much greater energy change because energy is proportional to the square of the velocity while momentum is only linearly proportional to the velocity.
 The aft-leaning component of this change in velocity is proportional to the induced drag, which is the force needed to take up that power at that airspeed.

-The interaction between undisturbed air outside the cylinder of air, and the downward-moving cylinder of air occurs at the wingtips and can be seen as wingtip vortices.

 It is important to keep in mind that this is a drastic oversimplification, and an airplane wing affects a very large area around itself.